 A self test is whether you believe someone knowledgeable of or skilled in the field that your invention deals with, could pick up and read the description (and any drawings) and then make your invention.

 As a basic matter, a provisional application and drawings must be on 8.5 x 11 white paper.
 The drawings can be informal.
-The drawings can be hand drawn as long as they are appropriately labeled and correlate to the written description.
+The drawings can be hand drawn as long as they are appropriately labeled and correlated to the written description.
 The description must have a title (the title of the invention).

 The application should include the one page cover sheet that can be downloaded from the USPTO website www.uspto.gov.
 See form No. PTO/SB/16 entitled “Provisional Application for Patent Cover Sheet”.
 The title of the invention should be filled out in the indicated space, along with the name and residence address of each inventor and an address for correspondence (filing receipt).
 The filing status of the applicant can be declared, i.e., a small entity if applicable.
 A disclosure must also be made if the invention was made under a contract with a US Government agency.
 The form must be dated and signed.

 It is not necessary to file an oath or declaration of inventor.
 It is also not necessary to file any patent claims.
-An information disclosure statement should not be filed.

 Commissioner for Patents